mucel/Quantifying_bias_in_ai/literature_review.md

 Men Also Like Shopping: Reducing Gender Bias Amplification using Corpus-level Constraints https://arxiv.org/pdf/1707.09457
-In this paper they used comparisons of bias scores on unlabeled images to identify bias amplifications.
+In this paper they used comparisons of bias scores on unlaabeled images to identify bias amplifications.
 Further, they proposed a RBA algorithm to reduce the bias amplifications.

 “I’m sorry to hear that”: Finding New Biases in Language Models with a Holistic Descriptor Dataset